Are you one of the 2+ million Fidelity customers who holds company stock in a 401(k) or other workplace retirement savings plan?

 Here's a hypothetical scenario where NUA makes sense.
 After a 40-year career in the defense industry, Tony, age 67, recently retired with $2 million in his 401(k).
 He is widowed and currently in the 24% federal tax bracket.
 About half of Tony's $2 million nest egg is company stock worth approximately $1 million.
 Because he participated in the company's plan for many years and purchased the stock at low share prices over time (the average basis vs. the current share price), the actual cost basis of his company stock is only $50,000.

 While still working earlier this year, Tony, whose recent annual salary was $100,000, made a $40,000 after-tax contribution to his 401(k) to buy down the basis of his company stock.
 Under his company's retirement plan rules, he is allowed to use this money to reduce the baseline value on which taxes will be based, allowing his taxable income to stay in the 24% federal tax bracket.
-If you have made after-tax contributions, that tax basis will automatically ascribe to anything you don't directly roll over when you take the full payout including the stock.
+If he has made after-tax contributions, that tax basis will automatically ascribe to anything he doesn't directly roll over when he takes the full payout, including the stock.

 When Tony's required minimum distributions (RMDs) start in a few years, he's projected to be in the 22% federal tax bracket.
 To take advantage of NUA, after he retired this year, he requested a full distribution of his 401(k) account, sending the company stock in-kind to a taxable brokerage account, and directly rolling over the rest to an IRA.
 Now, he'll only pay tax at the ordinary income rate on $10,000 worth of the basis on the company stock, and he won’t be taxed on the gain on the company stock, valued at $1 million, until he sells it.
 The other $1 million or so stays in the IRA to pay for future retirement expenses or to give away to charities and family.

-Down the road when Tony passes away, if he hasn’t yet sold the company stock, his children can get a step-up in basis on it (under current law).
-While they may be subject to estate or inheritance tax when they inherit the company stock, they will not need to worry about income or capital gains taxes on the company stock.
-If estate or inheritance tax is an issue, Tony could also consider the transfer of the company stock to an irrevocable trust as part of his estate planning strategy, working with a qualified estate planning attorney.
-Note: If the account holder dies before selling or transferring assets, the heirs do not receive a stepped-up basis on those assets because the NUA is considered "income in respect of a decedent" and is still taxable as a long-term capital gain.
+Down the road when Tony passes away, if he hasn't yet sold the company stock, his children can receive a step-up in basis on any gain since Tony transferred the employer stock into his taxable account; however, the remaining portion of the NUA is considered "income in respect of a decedent" and is still taxable as a long-term capital gain when eventually sold by Tony’s kids.
+Additionally, the children may be subject to estate or inheritance tax when they inherit the company stock.
+If Tony anticipates estate or inheritance tax will be an issue, Tony could also consider the transfer of the company stock to an irrevocable trust as part of his estate planning strategy, working with a qualified estate planning attorney.

 "Like a Roth conversion, NUAs should be realized primarily because you want to pay a lower tax rate on assets in the future by paying some taxes in the present," explains Pomerance.
 “You also are able to potentially reduce future RMDs by getting the assets out of the retirement plan accounts.”